RishabhJain2018/rishabhjain2018.github.io/index.md

     </div>

     <div>
       Built a visual chatbot which can hold a meaningful dialog with humans in natural, conversational language about visual content.
 Specifically, given an image, a dialog history, and a question about the image, the chatbot will ground the question in image, infer context from history, and answer the question accurately.
-This demo is implemented using <a href="https://github.com/batra-mlp-lab/visdial-challenge-starter-pytorch" target="_blank">Late Fusion</a> model and <a href="https://arxiv.org/abs/1611.08669" target="_blank"> CVPR 2017 Paper</a>.
+This demo is implemented using <a href="https://github.com/batra-mlp-lab/visdial-challenge-starter-pytorch" target="_blank">Late Fusion</a> model from <a href="https://arxiv.org/abs/1611.08669" target="_blank"> CVPR 2017 Paper</a>.

     </div>